 Honeywell Senior Vice President and Chief Financial Officer David Anderson told financial analysts Dec.
 13 that the company's defense business will include a greater amount of logistics and equipment reset than in the past.
 Honeywell expects its aerospace sales to grow 5-7 percent in 2008 and profits to grow 9-13 percent compared to 2007 -- an outlook that anticipates a modest 4 percent increase in U.S. military spending.
 Defense business accounts for 40 percent of sales in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Honeywell sees its logistics, reset business growing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Honeywell sees its logistics, reset business growing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.